 We provide a table summarising the gain and RMF/ARF file releases since launch.
 A second table lists the time-dependent filenames of the RMFs and ARFs.

 Version 3.8 of the software (HEASoft 6.11) and later use a trap-corrected gain file to process the data, which improves the spectral resolution.
 The corresponding RMF/ARF files (see table) are included in the CALDB.
+Pagani et al. (2011) describe how the charge traps are mapped and implemented in the gain files.

 If the data/model ratio rapidly turns up or down below ~0.35-0.4 keV (depending on the epoch of the observation), this region of the spectrum should be ignored.

-Power spectra created from light-curves extracted at the WT mode time resolution of 1.766 ms show a drop-off at high frequencies (above about 50 Hz; see Figure 4 below), which is related to the read-out method.
+Power spectra created from light-curves extracted at the WT mode time resolution of 1.78 ms may show a drop-off at high frequencies (above about 50 Hz; see Figure 9 below), which is related to the read-out method.
 WT data are clocked out into the serial register 10 rows at a time.
 Events which would be classed as grades 1, 3 and 5-12 in PC mode and which happen to fall across this 10-row boundary will be split into 2 events of lower energy; this can affect about 2% of the events from a typical powerlaw-like source.
-Because WT grade zero events include some vertically split events (those classified as grades 1 and 3 in PC mode), this drop-off cannot be avoided by grade selection.
+Because WT grade zero events include some vertically split events (those classified as grades 1 and 3 in PC mode), this drop-off cannot be entirely avoided by grade selection.

 This fall off in power has been confirmed by detailed simulations of the WT mode readout scheme.
 The simulations include a complete description of the charge-cloud spreading associated with X-ray interactions and resultant 10 row binning induced event splitting.
-As Figure 4 (below) shows, the effect is energy dependent, tracking the linear absorption depth of X-rays in the Silicon (as shallow interactions form predominantly single pixel events, while deep interations form multi-pixel events which are susceptible to splitting at the 10 row boundaries).
+As Figure 10 (below) shows, the effect is energy dependent, tracking the linear absorption depth of X-rays in the Silicon (as shallow interactions form predominantly single pixel events, while deep interactions form multi-pixel events which are susceptible to splitting at the 10 row boundaries).

 In addition, if a source suffers from pile-up, the power at all frequencies is suppressed and the overall level falls below a mean value of 2 (as expected for Poisson noise when the powers are normalised following Leahy et al), as shown below.